-Strawberry punch bowl cake is such a quick, easy dessert you won’t want to wait for a special occasion to make it!
+Strawberry punch bowl cake is such a quick, easy dessert you won't want to wait for a special occasion to make it!
 The tequila adds a subtle flavor to the cake and the sour cream keeps it from being overly sweet.
 You might know this traditional Southern recipe as strawberry trifle.
-It’s great for Valentine’s Day, Easter, or any spring/summer party!
+It's great for Valentine's Day, Easter, or any spring/summer party!
 If you're looking for a layer cake with berries try my Italian Cream Layer Cake.

 For this recipe you'll need: angel food cake, tequila, sour cream, heavy whipping cream, Confectioner's sugar, granulated sugar, strawberries, vanilla